The topology of 3-dimensional Hessian manifolds: Basic Notions

-Jacques Vey extended W.~Kaup's notion of hyperbolicity, originally developed for Riemann surfaces, to the setting of locally flat manifolds.
-Hyperbolicity, in the sense of Vey ~\cite{vey1969notion} and Kobayashi \cite{kobayashi1977intrinsic,kobayashi1982invariant,kobayashi1984projectively}, can be viewed as the opposite of geodesic completeness.
-This notion has been extensively studied by several authors, including Koszul \cite{koszul1968deformations,koszul1961domaines, koszul1965varietes}, Vey~\cite{vey1969notion} and Vinberg~\cite{vinberg1967theory}, H Shima\cite{shima2007geometry} and Kobayashi \cite{kobayashi1977intrinsic,kobayashi1984projectively}.
-Hyperbolicity is a fundamental concept in Koszul's geometry and can be approached from multiple perspectives. \begin{defn} A locally flat manifold $(M,\nabla)$ is called hyperbolic if the image of D (Developing map) is open, convex and does not contain any straight line.
-(Koszul~\cite{koszul1968deformations}). \end{defn}
+Jacques Vey extended W.~Kaup’s notion of hyperbolicity, originally developed for Riemann surfaces, to the setting of locally flat manifolds.
+In the sense of Vey~\cite{vey1969notion} and Kobayashi \cite{kobayashi1977intrinsic,kobayashi1982invariant,kobayashi1984projectively}, hyperbolicity may be regarded as the opposite of geodesic completeness.
+This notion has been extensively studied by many authors, including Koszul \cite{koszul1968deformations,koszul1961domaines,koszul1965varietes}, Vey~\cite{vey1969notion}, Vinberg~\cite{vinberg1967theory}, Shima~\cite{shima2007geometry}, and Kobayashi \cite{kobayashi1977intrinsic,kobayashi1984projectively}.
+Hyperbolicity is a fundamental concept in Koszul geometry and admits several equivalent formulations.

+\begin{defn} A locally flat manifold $(M, \nabla)$ is called hyperbolic (affine hyperbolic) if its universal covering $(\widetilde{M}, \widetilde{\nabla})$ is diffeomorphic to a convex domain in the Euclidean space which does not contain any straight line.
+(Koszul~\cite{koszul1968deformations,koszul1965varietes}). \end{defn}

+Koszul~\cite{koszul1968deformations} showed that, for a compact locally flat manifold, hyperbolicity is equivalent to the existence of a closed $1$-form $\beta$ whose covariant derivative $\nabla \beta$ is positive definite, thus defining a Riemannian metric on $M$.
+Since $\beta$ is everywhere nonzero, Tischler’s theorem~\cite{tischler1970fibering} implies that $M$ is a mapping torus.
+In particular, the Euler characteristic of $M$ vanishes and its first Betti number is positive \cite{koszul1965varietes}.

-\begin{thm}[Koszul~\cite{koszul1968deformations}] Let $(M,\nabla)$ be a locally flat manifold.
-If $(M,\nabla)$ is hyperbolic, then there exists a de Rham closed differential $1$-form $\omega$ on $M$ such that its covariant derivative $\nabla \omega$ is positive definite.
-If $M$ is compact, this condition is also sufficient. \end{thm} \begin{rem} Hyperbolic affine manifolds $(M,\nabla)$ are closely related to Hessian manifolds.
-The 1-form $\omega$ is a closed $1$-form, then its covariant differential $\nabla \omega$ is a symmetric $2$-form.
-Then $\nabla \omega$ is a Riemaniann metric.
-Since closed forms are locally exact, one can write $\omega = d\varphi$ for some smooth function $\varphi$, in which case $\nabla \omega$ coincides with the Hessian $d^2 \varphi$. \end{rem}
+\begin{rem} Hyperbolic affine manifolds $(M,\nabla)$ are closely related to Hessian manifolds.
+If $\beta$ is a closed $1$-form, its covariant derivative $\nabla\beta$ is a symmetric $2$-tensor.
+By Koszul’s characterization of hyperbolicity, $\nabla\beta$ is positive definite and hence defines a Riemannian metric on $M$.
+Since closed forms are locally exact, one can locally write $\beta=d\phi$ for some smooth function $\phi$, and in this case $\nabla\beta$ coincides with the Hessian $d^2\phi$. \end{rem}

+Motivated by Koszul’s notion of hyperbolicity, Shima introduced in Hessian geometry the concept of a Hessian structure of Koszul type.

-\begin{defn} A Hessian structure $(\nabla, g)$ is said to be of Koszul type if there exists a closed $1$-form $\beta$ such that
+\begin{defn}[\cite{shima2007geometry}] A Hessian structure $(g,\nabla)$ is said to be \emph{of Koszul type} if there exists a closed $1$-form $\eta$ such that

 \end{defn}